narayanr7/cddns/README.md

 cd cddns
 make
 ```
-To compile for arm (e.g. to run on a Raspberry pi):
+To compile for arm (e.g. to run on a Raspberry Pi):
 ```
 make build-arm
 ```